Leslie Manookian, HFDF founder and president, and lead attorney on the case, Brant Hadaway, discuss HFDF’s win against the CDC’s Travel Mask Mandate.

 You can read the conversation between Ed, Leslie, and Brant below.

-He’s at the Davillier law group https://www.davillierlawgroup.com/ and Brant and Leslie, thank you so much for being with us today.
+He’s at the Davillier law group https://www.davillierlawgroup.com/.
+Brant and Leslie, thank you so much for being with us today.

 Ed: And Leslie, let’s start with you.
 Health Freedom Defense Fund decides to challenge the CDC mask mandate for transit systems.
 This is all of the different transit systems that it applies.

-Ed: Brant what was it that attracted you to this case and to challenging this?
+Ed: Brant, what was it that attracted you to this case and to challenging this?
 Because I mean in the initial phase, right, it’s an emergency.
 The government gets a lot of flex from courts, usually in emergencies.
-And we saw this and some other cases, I went to the Supreme court, but you know, this thing’s getting wearing under two years.
+And we saw this and some other cases that went to the Supreme court, but you know, this thing’s getting wearing on to two years.
 And, I mean, I know that I would expect at some point that they did at least try to get this through the administrative procedure properly.
-And if they’re going to keep extending this, but I mean, I think your involvement on this was just something a little bit more than an APA violation.
+And if they’re going to keep extending this, I think your involvement in this was just something a little bit more than an APA violation.

 And it’s just growing and growing in power and strength.
 And one of the things that has really been a thorn in my side since the very beginning of COVID is the mantra, trust the experts, trust the experts.
 And I think it’s really important to remind people that the experts brought us Vioxx.
 They brought us the opioid crisis.

 They brought us x-raying pregnant women’s pelvises.
 The truth is that nobody is better positioned to determine what’s best for each and every one of us than ourselves.
 And an out-of-control executive branch, unaccountable to the electorate, is something that all Americans from any position on a political spectrum should fear.